Graduate & Professional Student Loans

 Consider the following information as you compare your educational loan options:

-Loans through the Federal Government do not use the same credit metrics compared to traditional lenders.
-There are two types of federal student loans available to eligible Graduate & Professional students:
+Most students start their process of researching lenders and loan options with the Federal Loan program.
+Federal Loans use more flexible credit metrics for approval and oftentimes have better benefits in repayment compared to other lenders.
+Historically, there have been two types of federal student loans available to eligible Graduate & Professional students:

-- Direct Unsubsidized Loan: Does not require a credit check nor is established credit needed to utilize this type of loan
+- Direct Unsubsidized Loan: Does not require a credit check nor is established credit needed to utilize this type of loan.
+Borrowers most only need to have completed a FAFSA for the respective academic year.

 - Direct PLUS Loan: Does require a credit check and borrowers must not have “adverse credit history” to be approved for this type of loan.
 Borrowers that do have adverse credit history may be able to take additional action steps to become eligible for the PLUS loan.